Chamiln17/Chamiln17/README.md

 <br clear="both">

 <h2 align="center">Hi 👋!
-My name is Chamel Nadir Bouacha and I'm a Junior Web Developer and a Data Science Enthusiast, from Algeria</h2>
+My name is Chamel Nadir Bouacha and I'm a Junior Developer and a AI Enthusiast, from Algeria</h2>

 ###